 - If you purchased online you will need to check those T&Cs you accepted.
 Some items may be covered by on-site warranty (although you may have to wait a while for the engineer to attend).
 Others will have to be packed up in their original box and returned at your expense to the supplier for repair.

 - If you purchased from a reputable local supplier you should be able to relax, because the equipment ought to be under a parts and labour warranty.
 A quick phone call should get the fault attended to within a few days.

 - If you purchased from ourselves you can relax even more, because we supply only top quality equipment from reputable manufacturers.
 In case anything does go wrong, we carry an extensive range of spare parts, and anything we don't carry can usually be obtained within a day or two.

 If you have read this far, well done!
-You may have got the impression that we are trying to steer buyers away from mail-order and internet purchases.
+You may have got the impression that we are trying to steer buyers away from online purchases.
 You are correct, but this is not merely because we want a bigger share of the market.
 We are of course a commercial company, but we also have an ethical outlook.
 We have been through the ups and downs of building a strong business, and the last thing want is to see others making costly mistakes.

 We are not the only established company in the market place, and we welcome comparison with our competitors, because we truly believe we offer the BEST ADVICE, BEST EQUIPMENT, BEST SERVICE, and BEST VALUE.

 We wish you success in your business (whichever supplier you choose!), and we hope you will benefit from the information on this page.